Petar Kružić: Military career

-From then on Klis was under constant threat from the Turkish armies.
+From then on, Klis was under constant threat from the Turkish armies, but Kružić also regularly raided the hinterland.
 On 4 June 1532, while Kružić was seeking help from potential ally cities and states, a large Turkish army led by Venetian Nicola Querini took control of Klis with the help of traitors.
-However, soon afterward Kružić returned with 2000 men from the city of Ancona and took control of the fort.
-On 18 September he managed to take over a Turkish fort in Solin and tried to persuade the king Ferdinand I to build a fort there to take control of the area around Solin, but the king did not take any measures.
+However, soon afterward, Kružić returned with 2000 men from the city of Ancona and took control of the fort.
+On 18 September, he managed to take over a Turkish fort in Solin and destroyed it.

-After several failed attempts, the Turks tried to take over Klis in 1535 via treason.
-They bribed Uskok Mate Tvrdosalić to let them in the city on the last day of the Carnival, but Tvrdosalić deceived them and informed the Klis defenders of the Turkish plan.
-When the Turks came as arranged, he let them into the fort, where they were ambushed and killed.

-By the end of August 1536, the Turks had gathered a large army and repaired the fortress in Solin that Kružić conquered in 1532 (and was subsequently forced to abandon), and had built two new forts to completely surround Klis.
-Since that time Klis was under constant attack by the Turks, but the Uskok defenders managed to hold them off.
-Help arrived in March 1537 when 3000 soldiers sent by Ferdinand I and 700 Italian soldiers sent by pope Paul III arrived.
-Petar Kružić led the armies and stormed the Turkish strongholds, managing to destroy two; while storming the third, Turkish captain Murat-beg came with 2000 men yelling and shouting, causing the German and Italian soldiers to begin fleeing towards the coast.
-Kružić was amongst the last to retreat and was surrounded by the Turkish forces, dying in the fierce battle.
+By the end of August 1536, the Ottomans had gathered a large army and repaired the fortress in Solin that Kružić had conquered in 1532 (and was subsequently forced to abandon), and had built two new forts to surround Klis.
+Since that time, Klis was under constant attack by the Ottomans, but the Uskok defenders managed to hold them off.
+Help arrived in March 1537 when 3000 soldiers sent by Ferdinand I and 700 Italian soldiers sent by Pope Paul III arrived.
+Petar Kružić led the armies and stormed the Ottoman strongholds, managing to destroy two; while storming the third, Ottoman captain Murat-beg came with 2000 men yelling and shouting, causing the German and Italian soldiers to begin fleeing towards the coast of Solin.
+Kružić was amongst the last to retreat, unable to sail from the shore, and was surrounded, arrested, and killed by the Ottoman forces.
+His body and head were bought by his sister Jelena and buried in the Franciscan monastery in Trsat.
+Lupoglav was inherited by his illegitimate son Ivan, cavalry captain.

 After the death of their captain and suffering a lack of water supplies, the defenders of Klis surrendered to the Ottomans in exchange for their freedom.
-On 12 March 1537 the city and the fortress were released to Turkish control.
-Many of the citizens left the town while the Uskoci went to the city of Senj, where they continued fighting the Turkish invaders.
+On 12 March 1537, the city and the fortress were released to Ottoman control.
+Many of the citizens left the town while the Uskoci went to the city of Senj, where they continued their activity.
+The loss of Klis meant the loss of the whole of Southern Croatia for a long time to the Kingdom of Croatia (Habsburg).

+Family

+Kružić had two sisters, Jelena and Katarina, and a brother, Franjo.
+He was married to Jerolima (nee.
+Vragović), and had two sons, Franjo (deceased) and illegitimate Ivan (nee.
+Vidašić), while there's no source for Jakov.
+Toma Kružić, in the service of Croatian ban Ivan Karlović, was possibly Kružić's relative.

 Legacy

-Kružić is known for constructing 118 steps leading from Rijeka to Trsat in 1531, known today colloquially as the Petar Kružić staircase, along with the chapel of Saint Nicholas near the church of Gospa Trsatska.
-He is considered to have formulated the basic principle of the Uskok strategy and by holding ships near Lovran for the supply of Klis defenders, he laid the foundation of the Uskok navy.
-Following his death, his Uskok soldiers subsequently took refuge in Senj, where they continued their operations.
+Kružić is known for constructing the chapel of Saint Nicholas and 118 steps leading from Rijeka to Trsat in 1531, known since 1931 colloquially as the Petar Kružić staircase, along with the chapel of Saint Peter near the church of Gospa Trsatska.
+He is considered to have formulated the basic principle of the Uskok strategy.
+In his memory are named schools, streets, and squares in Croatia.